wkorando/sip-of-java/012-read-file-improvements/README.md

 }
 ```

-## Functional Porcessing with Streams
+## Functional Processing with Streams

+Accomplishing the same task functionally using Streams, looks like below.
+While the line count is similar to the imperative implementation above, streams does offer several distinct advantages, which will be covered below.

 ```java
 public class FileReaderII {public class FileReaderII {